SNOWY OWL DOG KENNELS, MORE THAN JUST DOG SLEDDING

 The sled dogs are majority kibble fed, but quantity and extras are dependant on the dog and its needs (and the weather too).
 A detailed board is centred in the middle of the kennels where all information is written for each and every dog in the team.

-There were quirky, shy, playful, energetic and downright happy dogs in this kennel.
-But one thing that I definitely did not see was an angry, aggressive dog by any means.
+There were quirky, shy, playful, energetic and downright happy dogs in this kennel, but one thing that I definitely didn’t see was an angry, aggressive dog by any means.
 That proves to me that they are utterly cherished.
 Dogs won’t be happy if they are treated badly and these dogs were definitely some of the happiest I have ever encountered.

 Even though during my tour the boys were still tied up, they were just as happy as the girls.
 Some wanted to be smothered with affection and some were happy sleeping inside or next to their kennels.
 It can’t be too bad I guess?